Project Status: PLANNING

 In March 2024, Dairyland Power Cooperative filed a combined Certificate of Need and Route Permit Application with the Minnesota Public Utilities Commission (PUC) for the Wabasha Relocation Project.
 Minnesota law requires applicants to obtain a Certificate of Need and Route Permit from the PUC before a transmission line project can be built.

 Following the scoping meeting, the Department of Commerce will produce an Environmental Assessment.
 Once the Environmental Assessment is available, there will be a public hearing before an Administrative Law Judge where landowners can submit additional feedback regarding the Project.
 The PUC will review all public feedback and environmental analysis before issuing a final decision on the route, which is expected in 2025.
+The PUC will notify landowners when the public hearings are scheduled.
+The hearings will also be advertised in the local newspaper and posted on our website.

 The Certificate of Need and Route Permit Application is available for viewing here.